A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Peeling

-At this stage, the \texttt{DATA} column of \textbf{Third.ms} is equivalent to that of \textbf{Temp1.ms} in terms of phase center, background noise, and signals from other sources, with the only difference being that the target bright source has been effectively peeled from the data. \item \textbf{Restoring the initial sky model.} To reconstruct the final dataset containing both the peeled field and the emission from all other sources, we added back the initial sky model to \textbf{Third.ms} through the following procedure.
-First, we invoked the \texttt{tclean} task on \textbf{Third.ms} with the parameter \texttt{niter=0}, thereby creating a structurally valid but empty \texttt{MODEL\_DATA} column without performing any deconvolution.
+At this stage, the \texttt{DATA} column of \textbf{Final\_peeling.ms} is equivalent to that of \textbf{Temp1.ms} in terms of phase center, background noise, and signals from other sources, with the only difference being that the target bright source has been effectively peeled from the data. \item \textbf{Restoring the initial sky model.} To reconstruct the final dataset containing both the peeled field and the emission from all other sources, we added back the initial sky model to \textbf{Final\_peeling.ms} through the following procedure.
+First, we invoked the \texttt{tclean} task on \textbf{Final\_peeling.ms} with the parameter \texttt{niter=0}, thereby creating a structurally valid but empty \texttt{MODEL\_DATA} column without performing any deconvolution.